joelparkerhenderson/wordbooks/pages/software-development-life-cycle/index.md

 # Software development life cycle (SDLC)

-The software development life cycle (SDLC) is a process used by software development teams to design, develop, and test software applications.
-The process follows a set of steps that ensure the final software product is efficient, reliable, and meets the users’ requirements.
-The stages of the SDLC typically include:
+The software development life cycle (SDLC) is a process used by software development teams to create software applications.
+The SLDC follows a set of steps that ensure the final software product is efficient, reliable, and meets the users’ requirements:

 * Planning: The planning phase is where the development team defines the scope of the project, the goals and objectives of the software, and the resources needed to complete the project.
 This stage is crucial in determining the feasibility of the project.